 Jennifer L. Mnookin, David G. Price and Dallas P. Price Professor of Law, became dean of the UCLA School of Law in August 2015.
 A member of the UCLA Law faculty since 2005, she served as Vice Dean for Faculty and Research from 2007 to 2009, and Vice Dean for Faculty Recruitment and Intellectual Life in 2012-13.

-Dean Mnookin’s teaching focuses on evidence law and torts, as well as more specialized courses in expert and scientific evidence, wrongful convictions, and law and popular culture.
-She is a co-author of two well-regarded treatises, The New Wigmore, A Treatise on Evidence: Expert Evidence and Modern Scientific Evidence: The Law and Science of Expert Testimony.
-She has published extensively on issues relating to forensic science, including latent fingerprint identification, handwriting expertise, and DNA evidence, and has advocated for the need for a “research culture” in these areas.
-Dean Mnookin is also known for her scholarship on expert evidence more generally, as well as evidence theory, the Confrontation Clause, and visual and photographic evidence.
+A leading evidence scholar, Dean Mnookin is founder and faculty co-director of PULSE @ UCLA Law (the Program on Understanding Law, Science & Evidence).
+She is a co-author of two major evidence treatises, The New Wigmore, A Treatise on Evidence: Expert Evidence and Modern Scientific Evidence: The Law and Science of Expert Testimony.
+She has published extensively on issues relating to forensic science, including latent fingerprint identification, handwriting expertise and DNA evidence, and has advocated for the need for a “research culture” in these areas.
+Dean Mnookin is also known for her scholarship on expert evidence, evidence theory, the Confrontation Clause, and visual and photographic evidence.

 Dean Mnookin is a member of the National Academy of Sciences’ Committee on Science, Technology and Law.
 She co-chaired a group of senior advisors for a President’s Council of Advisors on Science and Technology report on use of forensic science in criminal courts; and is on the steering committee of the Association of American Law Schools’ Deans Forum.
 She was elected to the American Law Institute in 2011.